mudbri/LLM-Network-Eval/README.md

 ## Prerequisites

 Before running the code, ensure you have Python 3.8+ installed.
+This repository has been tested with Python 3.9.6.
 We recommend using a virtual environment to manage dependencies.

 ### Setting Up the Virtual Environment